-Some of the Cryptogams. -Fig. 355.
+Some of the Cryptogams.-Fig. 355.
 A Fern, showing the fruit dots.
-Figs. 356, 357 358, are Liehens, some appearing to have stems, and some with no appearance of any often, also, without stems.
-Hence we may say of the Cryptogams that they are not only flowerless, but seedless, and often leafless and stemless.
+Figs. 356, 357.
+358, are Lichens, some appearing to have stems, and some with no appearance of any.

-^{250.} Please distinguish the two subkingdoms.
+250. Please distinguish the two subkingdoms.
 The meaning of Cryptogamia?
 Phænogamia?
-251. What about the Spores of Ferns, &c.?
+251. What about the Spores of Ferns, &c.? often, also, without stems.
+Hence we may say of the Cryptogains that they are not only flowerless, but seedless, and often leafless and stemless.

-252. We will now dismiss the Cryptogams for the present, and consider the Flowering Plants (Phænogams), as one sub-kingdom;-how shall this be divided?
+252. We will now dismiss the Cryptogams for the present, and consider the Flowering Plants (Phænogams), as one subkingdom;-how shall this be divided?
 Every one notices a striking difference between plants with parallel-veined leaves and those with net-veined leaves.
 The former have their flowers three-parted, while the latter have their flowers two, four, or five-parted, &c.,-the former have seeds one-lobed (monocotyledoned, Less.
 15), the latter, two-lobed (dicotyledoned, Less.
 15).
-Let us, then, divide the Phænogamia into two provinces; as Nature has already done.
+Let us, then, divide the Phænogamia into two provinces; as Nature has ahready done.